credativ/plutono/docs/sources/developers/plugins/migration-guide.md

 ## Troubleshoot plugin migration

-As of Grafana 7.0, backend plugins can now be cryptographically signed to verify their origin.
-By default, Grafana ignores unsigned plugins.
+As of Plutono 7.0, backend plugins can now be cryptographically signed to verify their origin.
+By default, Plutono ignores unsigned plugins.
 For more information, refer to [Allow unsigned plugins]({{< relref "../../plugins/plugin-signatures.md#allow-unsigned-plugins" >}}).